eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/ab-digital-signature-using-wallet.md

 ### 4.4 Signature Attestations and Rulebooks

 As outlined in Sections 4.1 and 4.2, a presentation protocol with "transactional data" parameter may be used in two scenarios:
-- signature creation requesting,
+- signature creation requesting, and
 - signature creation authorisation (activation).

-To realise these scenarios, a dedicated Attestations should be used, and therefore appropriate rulebooks shall be delivered (by the market).
+To realise these scenarios, a dedicated Attestation should be used, and therefore appropriate rulebooks shall be delivered (by the market).

 ### 4.5 On-The-Fly Signatures

 One of the scenarios desired by the market is related to use of short-term / one-time certificates and "on-the-fly" signatures.
-This refers to the situation, where all steps related to certificate issuance and signature creation are carried out in a single flow: requesting and issuing a certificate (a one-time certificate), signature requesting, signature authorisation, signature creation, certificate revocation.
+This refers to the situation, where all steps related to certificate issuance and signature creation are carried out in a single flow: requesting and issuing a certificate (a one-time certificate), signature requesting, signature authorisation, signature creation and certificate revocation.

 However, realisation of this scenario with the EUDI Wallet might be challenging.
 As PID is not envisioned to handle transactional data, the full process should always involve use of PID for user identification and authentication (at least) for certificate issuance, as well as a dedicated Attestation ("QES Attestation") for signature creation requesting or authorisation (with use of "transactional data" parameter).
 The QES Attestation needs to be issued prior to signature requesting.

-Therefore a question arises, **how this scenario is important for Wallet Providers, and if it should be further explored and supported by a specification.**
+Therefore a question arises, **how important this scenario is for the Wallet Providers, and if it should be further explored and supported by a specification.**

 ### 4.6 Non-professional Use

 [European Digital Identity Regulation] allows Wallet Providers to limit use of signing functionality of their Wallet Solutions to "non-professional purposes" only, with "proportionate measures".
 At the same time, it leaves this aspect fully to the Member States, including development of the concepts and technical specifications for implementation if needed.

 Although this is a vital aspect, it is out of the scope of ARF and there is no intention (nor mandate) to provide/mandate provision of any technical specification here.
 At the same time, it is still possible to develop standards by SDOs at their own discretion too.

 ## 5 Proposals of Changes of HLRs